 Set in Maham in the heart of the Yorkshire Dales, the Black Sheep Brewery is the ideal location for a day or evening out.
 Take a guided tour, have a meal in the Bistro Bar or shop for goodies in the excellent gift shop.

 Built on the site of an original Norman Motte and Bailey construction, Middleham castle was completed in the 12th Century.
 Many modifications were made over the years.
 Middleham castle is famous for being the favourite home of Richard III.
 Now managed by English Heritage, the castle is open throughout the year.
-Several special events are run throught the summer months.
+Several special events are run throughout the summer months.

 On Middleham Low Moor (just outside Middleham village).
 Each morning the numerous racehorses from stables in and around the village are exercised on ‘The Gallops'.
 There are fabulous views from Middleham Moor - a 360 degree panorama of the surrounding dales.